rainbow494/arch-1/doc/en-us/sean-hulls-20-biggest-bottlenecks-that-reduce-and-slow-down.markdown

 Page searching is another area where applications get caught.
 Although MySQL has had full-text indexes for some time, they have worked only with MyISAM tables, the legacy table type that is not crash-proof, not transactional, and just an all-around headache for developers.

-<div id="_mcePaste">One solution is to go with a dedicated search server such as Solr (http://lucene.apache.org/solr/).
+    One solution is to go with a dedicated search server such as Solr (http://lucene.apache.org/solr/).
 These servers have good libraries for whatever language you're using and high-speed access to search.
-These nodes also scale well and won't bog down your database.</div>
+These nodes also scale well and won't bog down your database.

-<div>Alternatively, Sphinx SE, a storage engine for MySQL, integrates the Sphinx server right into the database.
-If you're looking on the horizon, Fulltext is coming to InnoDB, MySQL's default storage engine, in version 5.6 of MySQL.</div>
+    Alternatively, Sphinx SE, a storage engine for MySQL, integrates the Sphinx server right into the database.
+If you're looking on the horizon, Fulltext is coming to InnoDB, MySQL's default storage engine, in version 5.6 of MySQL.

 ### 9\.
 OBJECT RELATIONAL MODELS